sidd-cr7/Simple-V-day-website/README.md

 Works both on mobile devices and desktops

 The site asks a simple question and responds playfully to user interaction.
-Clicking “No” makes the experience progressively harder, while clicking “Yes” triggers a fun and positive response.
+Clicking “No” makes the experience progressively harder, while clicking “Yes” triggers a fun and positive Penguin response.

 ---